 It was Juna’s birthday today.
 It was her birthday, and she didn’t even know it until it was almost over.
-Her Mom, busy with a full time job, seven kids, and no husband, must have forgotten.
-Luckily Juna happened to see a calendar and so my phone rang around 7 pm tonight, it's Juna's birthday!
+Her Mom, busy with a full time job, seven kids, and no husband, had forgotten.
+Luckily Juna happened to see a calendar and so my little Nokia phone rang around 7 pm tonight, it's Juna's birthday!
 Can you come outside?

-I opened my door and there they stood, Juna looking absolutely radiant in her ratty clothes and wild hair.
+I opened my door and there they stood, Juna standing in the middle and looking absolutely radiant in her ratty clothes and wild hair.
 She proudly handed me a piece of chocolate and gave me a hug.

 I stared at this fresh teenager as I remembered my own 13th birthday.
 I remember preparing my whole family for it, announcing that I would be a teenager soon, so they could no longer call me Elizabeth or Wizzy (don't ask).
 Now I would answer only to the elegant Liz.

 But Juna, she almost missed her birthday.

 I swear I’ve made every mistake in the book with these three.
 Their stories have broken my heart a million times.
 And so I try to make it better by buying them lunches, drinks, cookies, ice cream, and a trip to one of worst places on earth: the zoo.
 And even as I am doing this, I know it's not sustainable and just creating a dependence on western tourists.
 So I am starting to meet with their parents and reach out to various NGO's to figure out how to sponsor their schooling from abroad.